BenSauerlaender/case-study-skygate/README.md

-# case study by skygate
+# case study at SkyGate
 A simple web app I'm creating as part of my internship by SkyGate internetworking GmbH